 Nice Day for a Sprite Wedding

 Here's another homage/parody cover of mine for CAPA-Alpha, done around the

 uses as its springboard Marvel Comics' The Uncanny X-Men #179 — dated Mar.
 1984, penciled by John Romita Jr., and inked by Dan Green.
-I drew it for Rich Rubenstein's 'zine after we had a discussion about superheroes who were explicitly identified as Jewish.
+I drew it for Richard Rubenstein's 'zine after we had a discussion about superheroes who were explicitly identified as Jewish.

-as Caliban with Infinity Inc.'s Al Rothstein, a.k.a.
-Nuklon, keeping Kitty Pryde — who by this point probably officially went by the codename Ariel, John Byrne's original suggestion for the character (making her pairing with Caliban all the more Tempestuous), but who originally used the codename Sprite.
+as Caliban with Al Rothstein, a.k.a.
+Nuklon of DC's Infinity Inc., as the bridegroom of Kitty Pryde — who at the time this issue was published officially, if rarely in practice, went by Ariel (John Byrne's original suggestion for the character, which made her pairing with Caliban all the more Tempestuous) but who originally used the codename Sprite.

-Rich said that he thought a member of DC's Legion of Super-Heroes was Jewish, which I'm pretty sure the K-a collective successfully sussed out as being Gim Allon, Colossal Boy (whose mother eventually became President of Earth, so one more point in favor of the Legion's optimistic future).
+Rich said that he thought a member of DC's Legion of Super-Heroes was Jewish, which I'm pretty sure the K-a collective successfully sussed out as being Gim Allon, Colossal Boy, whose mother eventually became President of Earth (so one more point in favor of the Legion's optimistic future).
 I recalled having him and other Jewish characters filling out the congregation with Ambush Bug, but that must have been in a preliminary sketch; if I dig it up, or if, when I come across the 'zine of my own that came out when Rich's 'zine with the above cover did, that 'zine turns out to have sketches for the cover, then I will share.

-I wanted to color the piece and put that version up here, too, but last night Blogger started giving me all kinds of hell, reverting yesterday's post to a previous draft when I went in to fix something small and forcing me to rewrite half of it from memory since I had uncharacteristically, stupidly typed the post up in the Compose window rather than writing it offline in TextEdit and pasting it in like usual, and I hadn't yet saved the HTML to disk.
+I wanted to color the piece and put that version up here, too, but last night Blogger started giving me all kinds of hell, reverting yesterday's post to a previous draft when I went in to fix something small and forcing me to rewrite half of it from memory since I had stupidly typed the post up in the Compose window rather than writing it offline in TextEdit and pasting it in like usual, and I hadn't yet saved the HTML to disk.

 Cover to The Uncanny X-Men #179 © 1984 Marvel Comics.
 X-Men logo, head shots, Kitty